Ahmed61911/avito-car-market-analysis/README.md

-﻿# Avito.ma Cars Scraper & Price Estimator 🚗💰
+﻿# Avito.ma Cars Price Estimator 🚗💰

-This project started as a **web scraper** for car listings on **Avito.ma**, but it has evolved into a full **data pipeline** including **data cleaning, analysis, machine learning models for price prediction, and an interactive Streamlit UI**.
+This project started as a **web scraper (This project is used for learning puposes only)** for car listings on **Avito.ma**, but it has evolved into a full **data pipeline** including **data cleaning, analysis, machine learning models for price prediction, and an interactive Streamlit UI**.

 ---